 in the largest port in Europe - The Hague is not the only Dutch city

-dates from 1340, is the Netherlands' second largest city and contains
+mainly dates from 1260 when the first dam was built and is the Netherlands' second largest city and contains

 more non-native Dutch than any other city in the country with large